Star RatingFacility Inspections, Ratings, Penalties and Licensure Actions

 How to Use the Information

-The statement of deficiencies, the Star Rating system and the penalties are just some of the resources you should use when looking for placement for yourself or a loved one in an adult care home.
+The statement of deficiencies, corrective action report, the Star Rating system and the penalties are just some of the resources you should use when looking for placement for yourself or a loved one in an adult care home.
 Additionally, be sure you have a complete and accurate picture of the care provided in an adult care facility through the following:

 1. Tour the Facility